Build Log

 Word Freak beats BestBot

-Tuesday night, Word Freak played its first match against BestBot from the Woogles team, the strongest crossword game AI on Earth at ~2,431 rating.
+Tuesday night, Word Freak played its first match against BestBot — Cesar Del Solar’s engine, the strongest crossword game AI on Earth at ~2,431 rating.

 Word Freak won.

-Right now we’re wrapping up the engine rewrite and training against harder baselines.
-The goal is still Nigel Richards.
-The work in front of us is still Quackle.
+Right now we’re wrapping up the engine rewrite, and then training all weekend.
+The goal is Nigel Richards.
+This was the first step.

 build